 - The “3-Day Rule” adds three days to the period of time prescribed for taking some action after service by mail.
 H.B.
 679 did not amend Rule 6(e).
 Therefore, there is no additional time added to a prescribed period after service by email.

 - H.B.
 679 does not alter or amend the North Carolina Business Court Rules.
 Business Court Rules are amended by orders of the North Carolina Supreme Court.
-Currently, when the Business Court Rules apply:
+UPDATE: The Court amended BCR 3 by Order on October 13, 2020 to track the changes to the general civil rules.
+Under amended Business Court Rules:

 This amendment was spurred by the pandemic, but it also paves the way for expansion of the state’s eFiling and case-management system.